 Chemical pesticides compared to natural mosquito repellents are crueler because it works on mosquitoes’ nervous and other internal systems, whereas natural mosquito repellents consist of odors that mosquitoes despise and stay away from.
 For example, apple cider vinegar, peppermint, Epsom salt, or mosquito repellent oils like Lemon Eucalyptus, Lemongrass, Catnip, Rosemary, etc.

-A great guide packed with valuable information for people who don’t want to read
+Great guide packed with valuable information for people who don’t want to read

 Mosquito life cycle